tpiliposian/audits/README.md

-# Tigran's Portfolio
+# Tpiliposian's Portfolio

 ## About me

-I'm a security researcher specializing in smart contract audits and security consulting.

-Currently, I have been working as a Security Researcher at [Hexens](https://hexens.io/) for over a year, I’ve contributed to 60+ audit reports, collaborating closely with industry giants to enhance their security infrastructure.
+Currently, I am a Security Researcher at [Hexens](https://hexens.io/) and the Triage Lead at [Remedy](https://r.xyz/).

-My journey also includes significant roles as a Triage Lead at [Remedy](https://r.xyz/) and a Core Contributor at [Security Wiki](https://wiki.r.security/), where my efforts have directly impacted the safety and reliability of numerous protocols.

 Previously, I held roles in the financial sphere for over a decade: [LinkedIn](https://www.linkedin.com/in/tpiliposyan/).

-If you are looking for a comprehensive security audit by me (private) or through [Hexens](https://hexens.io/audits) or security consulting feel free to reach out:
+If you are looking for a comprehensive security audit reach out:
 - X/Twitter - [tpiliposian](https://twitter.com/tpiliposian)
 - Telegram - [tpiliposian](https://t.me/tpiliposian)

 ## Audits with Hexens

-A sample of my non-confidential reports from security reviews/audits can be found [here](/findings/).
+A sample of my non-confidential reports from security reviews/audits with Hexens:

 | Protocol | Category | Date | Report |
 | - | - | - | :-: |